mdn/interactive-examples/JS-Example-Guide.md

 ### Function Definition

-Generally functions are defined with the `function` keyword at the beginning:
+Generally functions are defined with the `function` keyword at the beginning and the function name starts with a lowercase letter and can be camelCased:

 ```
 function sum(a, b) {